faresyahmadi/Checkers_AI/README.md

-# 🚀 AI Checkers Game :rocket
+# 🚀 AI Checkers Game 🚀
 This project aims to develop an optimized AI model capable of playing Checkers against a human opponent.
 For the first part of the project, I set up the game Interface along with the logic of the game: Pawn movement, king movement etc ..